Colonial America Unit Study American Girl Felicity Fields of Daisies

 *Plant a Small Herb Garden or a Patio Garden

+Set up a “colonial apothecary” with jars of common herbs (mint, lavender, rosemary, ginger, chamomile).
 Did you know that basil was used to calm anxiety, or that dill and mint were used to treat colic in babies ?
-Research the health properties of such plants (easy to grow in your herb garden) such as garlic, mint, basil, thyme, sage, rosemary, etc…
+Research the health properties of some common herbs (easy to grow in your herb garden) such as garlic, mint, basil, thyme, sage, rosemary, etc…

 +Coloring Pages-